 4. Self-Supporting Candidacy

-5. Partial Release for Interns
+5. Partial Release

 6. Service Back to the District

-Many districts and principal interns have entered into agreements designed to protect the investment of time and resources provided through the district by stipulating that an intern agrees to serve the district for a given period after the program's successful conclusion.
+Many districts and principal Interns have entered into agreements designed to protect the investment of time and resources provided through the district by stipulating that an intern agrees to serve the district for a given period after the program's successful conclusion.